Ronin95/El-Pollo-Loco/README.md

 - when endboss is killed then game over screen is displayed
 - keyboard usage explained
 - no scrollbar inside the game
+- reasonable fullscreen mode that doesn't destroy the graphics